 Why You Should Visit Newport RI in the Winter

 Newport, Rhode Island, is a beautiful coastal city in New England, rich with history, culture, and charm.

-Newport is one of New England’s best beach towns,s o you may think of it as a summer destination.
+Newport is one of New England’s best beach towns, so you may think of it as a summer destination.
 It is, and millions of tourists each year attest to this.
-You’ll find fewer tourists in the winter, which is a benefit of visiting at that time of year.
+But it’s a great place to visit in winter, too.
+You’ll find fewer crowds in the winter, which is a benefit of visiting at that time of year.

 But if you’re looking forward to a much-needed winter getaway, then Newport is a perfect place for that, too — especially during the holidays.
-This is a winter destination that goes all-in on the festivities.
+This is a best bet, winter destination where the entire city goes all-in on the festivities.